scottx611x/CSCI-S-40/Lecture/Lectures.md

  - Better routing tables
 - Private IP addresses
 - Autonomous Systems, ASNs, and routing
-- 4 billion ip addresses out there currently and 800,000 (IPv4) network prefixes being used
+- 4 billion IP addresses out there currently and 800,000 (IPv4) network prefixes being used
 - **Know how to fill in RIPv2 table**
 - ASN (Autonomous System Number):
  - Allows for grouping of networks